Walgreens and Greater Than AIDS Team Up in National Effort to Encourage HIV Testing and Prevention

 Why get tested?
 While the Centers for Disease Control and Prevention (CDC) advises that all Americans be screened for HIV as a part of routine health care*, many Americans have never been tested or are not being tested as often as recommended.
 According to national surveys by the Kaiser Family Foundation, 43 percent of Americans report never having been tested, and another 37 percent say they have not been tested in a year or longer.
 With early diagnosis and treatment, someone with HIV can live a healthy normal lifespan.

 “This month marks 35 years since the first case of HIV.
-We’ve come a long way, but getting tested is a critical first step in staying healthy regardless of status,” said Tina Hoff, senior vice president and director of health communication and media partnerships at the Kaiser Family Foundation, which leads Greater Than AIDS.
+We’ve come a long way, but getting tested is a critical first step in staying healthy regardless of status,” said Tina Hoff, senior vice president and director of health communication and media partnerships at the Kaiser Family Foundation, which leads Greater Than HIV.

 Richard Ashworth, president of pharmacy and retail operations for Walgreens, said, “We are fortunate to have a strong presence in — and close relationship with — communities across America, making us uniquely suited to serve those living with HIV or at risk of being exposed to HIV.
 It’s one of the best ways I know to champion everyone’s right to be happy and healthy.”